 For about 330 kilometres, the Aller Cycle Route goes by the largest confluence on the Weser River, with lots of possibilities for leisure trips along the way.
 Not to mention the untouched natural areas and unique museums.

-The predominantly flat road is mainly car free, and takes the river back to its source from the estuary of the Weser river.
+The predominantly flat road is mainly car-free and takes the river back to its source from the estuary of the Weser river.
 A route to Hohenwarthe near Magdeburg is an alternative path that leads cyclists to the Elbe River.

 Allgäu Cycling Route

-The varied route crosses the former Kingdom of Ludwig, the fairytale king and the king, who was the first highlight on this tour behind castle Neuschwanstein.
+The varied route crosses the former Kingdom of Ludwig, the fairytale king and the king, who was the first highlight of this tour behind castle Neuschwanstein.
 The Falkenberg and Eisenberg castle ruins may not be so well known, but they are all the more mysterious.

-The biggest town in the region of Allgäu and the hub of the Allgäu Cycle Loop, Füssen and Kempten, are worth stopping.
+The biggest town in the region of Allgäu and the hub of the Allgäu Cycle Loop, Füssen and Kempten, is worth stopping.
 No less than nine versions of this route are available!
-The first person to discover the healing power of mountain water and the inventor of the famous form of hydrotherapy named after Sebastian Kneipp is always an established figure.
+The first person to discover the healing power of mountain water and the inventor of the famous form of hydrotherapy named Sebastian Kneipp is always an established figure.